dolanmiu/docx/docs/usage/styling-with-js.md

 });
 ```

 **Note**: If you are using the `.headingX` or `.title` methods of paragraphs, you must make sure to define `HeadingX` or `Title` styles for these.
-Otherwise they'll show up unstyled :(.
+Otherwise they'll show up un-styled :(.
 If you are using the `.bullet` or `.setNumbering` methods, you need to define a `ListParagraph` style or the numbers may not show up.

 ### Document defaults